openshift/training/beta-3-setup.md

     [joe]$ osadm policy add-role-to-user admin alice

-There is no "owner" of a project, and projects can certainly be created without any administrator. `alice` or `joe` can remove the `admin` role (or all roles) from each other or themselves at any time without affecting the existing project.
+There is no "owner" of a project, and projects can be created without any administrator. `alice` or `joe` can remove the `admin` role (or all roles) from each other, or themselves, at any time without affecting the existing project.

     [joe]$ osadm policy remove-user joe

 Check `osadm policy help` for a list of available commands to modify project permissions.
-OpenShift RBAC is extremely flexible; the roles mentioned here are simply defaults - they can be adjusted (per-project and per-resource if needed), more can be added, groups can be given access, etc. Check the documentation for more details:
+OpenShift RBAC is extremely flexible.
+The roles mentioned here are simply defaults - they can be adjusted (per-project and per-resource if needed), more can be added, groups can be given access, etc. Check the documentation for more details: